shlomnissan/subbscribe/README.md

 `list` - 'MailChimp' or 'CampaignMonitor'

+`delay` - Dispatch the slide in after X number of seconds

 `url` - Your MailChimp/CampaignMonitor form URL.
 You can get it from the form embed script under the action attribute.

 `title` - The window title.